Vatica albiramis

-Vatica albiramis is a tree in the family Dipterocarpaceae, native to Borneo.
-The specific epithet means "white twigs".
+Vatica albiramis is a tree in the family Dipterocarpaceae, endemic to Borneo.
+The specific epithet means 'white twigs'.

 Description

 Vatica albiramis grows up to 25 m tall, with a trunk diameter of up to 35 cm.
 Its coriaceous leaves are elliptic to lanceolate and measure up to 20 cm long.
 The inflorescences bear yellow flowers.
 The fruits are ovate and measure up to 1.2 cm long.